45 Lab Metrics You Need to Track [Download the Full List]

 Track the number of orders broken down by the past month, quarter, and year to help your lab identify demand patterns and seasonal trends and better allocate resources (and staff) to keep up with demand.

-Revenue: Month over Month (MoM) and Annually
+Revenue: Month-Over-Month (MoM) and Annually

 Revenue per Sample/Analysis